awasay905/Fast-Fourier-Transform-Using-RISC-V-Vector-Instructions/README.md

 - `docs/`: Contains files for project documentation.

-- `README.md`: Main project documentation file.
+    - `flow.md`: Working of the assembly FFT code
+    - `VEERGUIDE.md`:  Installation Guide for Veer Simulator

-- `results/`: Directory where benchmarking results are saved.
+- `results/`: Saves Benchmarking Results

 - `src/`: Contains the source code.

-- `FFT_V.s`: Vectorized implementation of FFT in RISC-V assembly. (`FFT_V2.s` includes runtime improvements).
+    - `assembly`: RISC-V assembly code
         - `FFT_NV.s`: Non-vectorized implementation of FFT in RISC-V assembly. (`FFT_NV2.s` includes runtime improvements).
+        - `FFT_V.s` :  Vectorized implementation of FFT in RISC-V assembly. (`FFT_V2.s` includes runtime improvements).

+    - `assemblyForPython`: RISC-V assembly code with empty data for use by python wrappers

-- `fft.c`: Main C code implementing FFT calculation without using complex number libraries.
+    - `c`: C code for FFT/IFFT
+        - `fft.c`: FFT implementation in C using no complex/maths library for easy conversion to assembly

+    - `python`: helpful python codes

+        - `BasicFFT.py`: Basic script that performs FFT using the provided wrapper functions.
+It is for easy FFT use.

-- `readVeerOutput.py`: Python script to convert hexadecimal values from Veer logs to floating-point numbers.
+        - `readVeerOutput.py`: COnverts HEX values from Veer logs to float using some sort of patterned loads to mark start/end

-- `tests/`: Contains code for use by Python wrappers, including both vectorized and non-vectorized FFT/IFFT versions.

-- `tools/`: Contains Python utility scripts.

-- `functions.py`: Python module with wrapper functions for using RISC-V FFT/IFFT.
+        - `functions.py`: A list of helper and wrapper functions written in python to call RISC-V FFT/IFFT and measure their execution time

-- `test.py`: Script to run FFT/IFFT on various sizes and methods for benchmarking speed.
+        - `__init__.py`: Empty file to convert this folder to python module for help in benchmarking

 - `veer/`: Contains necessary files for running the Veer simulator.

+    - `link.ld`: Linked Script for compiling
+    - `whisper.json`: Configuration file for Veer Simulator having settings to set vector size etc

+- `benchmark.py`: Script to run FFT/IFFT on various sizes and methods for benchmarking speed and runtime to save result to results folder.

 - `Makefile`: Script to compile and run simulations on the Veer simulator.

-- `script.py`: Python script that performs FFT using the provided wrapper functions.
+- `README.md`: Main project documentation file.

 ## Prerequisites